stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 Describe how you will attempt to simulate orbital motion.

-We will use Gravity between two different orbs to pull these two orbs together when they move.
+We will use Gravity for the sun in the middle, which will exert a gravity force on the other orbs on the screen.
 Gravity will depend on the gravitational constant and the gravitational force formula.

 ---